 It has finally dawned on me why, throughout my life, I have had dental problems that have resulted in me becoming—as Seinfeld’s Cosmo Kramer so eloquently shot into the zeitgeist of 1990s America—“a rabid antidentite.”
 Unfortunately, my dental epiphany did not occur until after all my teeth had been extracted.

-I don’t hate dental professionals as much as I hate their processes.
-Sitting in a dentist’s waiting room while suffering through excruciating pain is reason enough to abhor the dentites’ activities: “Fill out this form—front and back.
+I came to loathe dental professionals because of their abhorrent processes.
+Sitting in a dentist’s waiting room while suffering through excruciating pain is reason enough to detest the dentites’ activities: “Fill out this form—front and back.
 Do you have insurance?
 Have you been in pain long?
 When was your last checkup?
 Show me your papers [aka ID].”
 On and on it goes . . . seemingly unabated, until a decision is reached whether treatment shall be rendered.

 All that must be navigated before one has a shot (or a snowball’s chance in hell) at being injected with psychologically stabilizing Novocain.
 But even when all that preamble bullshit has been successfully circumnavigated, more malarkey must be endured.